Adhering mobility platform

 This clip shows how the team is thinking about motion, pathing, and system behavior beyond the physical prototype.
 It connects the visible hardware program to the software and controls layer underneath it.

-It is included here to show that the development work is not just mechanical.
-Controls and system behavior are part of the build too.
+The development work is not just mechanical — controls and system behavior are part of the build too.

 Proprietary development